pbsds/Hatenatools/ReadMe.txt

 -JSAfive for supplying .tmb and .ugo files
 -Austin Burk, Midmad on hatena haiku and WDLmaster on hcs64.com for determining the sound codec -jaames, for proper p-frame translation
+-WORD559, for video export with ffmpeg
+-wyntrr-end, for proper ffmpeg export duration and frame scaling